 Study Popular Music at Griffith

-At the Queensland Conservatorium, South Bank the Bachelor of Music will help you transform your musical passion into a successful and sustainable career.
+At the Queensland Conservatorium, the Bachelor of Music will help you transform your musical passion into a successful and sustainable career.
 Under the guidance of music industry professionals, business experts and creative specialists, you can hone your musical talents while developing business and arts management expertise.

 You will be exposed to a range of genres and undertake ensemble work, collaborative laboratories, industry-led workshops and public performances.

-You'll get to the heart of the music industry with the opportunity for internships in recording studios, events management companies, music industry publishers and more.
-Plus you could find yourself collaborating with some big names in the musical capital of the world, Nashville — all as part of your studies.
+You will get to the heart of the music industry with the opportunity for internships in recording studios, events management companies, music industry publishers and more.
+As a part of your studies, you could find yourself collaborating with some big names in the musical capital of the world, Nashville.

 You will have performance opportunities from your first year, plus 24/7 access to music studios equipped with the latest recording facilities, editing suites, audio-visual and postproduction technology, so your musical innovation can really shine.
 Whether you choose to specialise in Performance, Music, Sound and Vision, or Music Industry, you'll graduate with the skills and know how to become a 'portfolio' musician — so you can jump head first into a wide range of musical opportunities, from producing and performing to artist and event management.

 The Queensland Conservatorium is the perfect launch pad for your music career - a thriving, nurturing and creative environment, set within the cultural heart of Brisbane, the vibrant South Bank.

 Ian Peres is the bassist and keyboard player for Grammy award-winning rock band Wolfmother.
 Ian spent the majority of 2016 touring with the band, which sold out theatres, stadiums and festivals around the world, and recently supported rock legends Guns N' Roses on their Australian stadium tour.
 Ian says the Bachelor of Popular Music degree delivered a wealth of invaluable information that has been vital in his career, both as a studio session player and as a live touring performer.
 'It teaches and promotes an all-encompassing skill set.
 It teaches group collaboration and open-mindedness, with studio and performance insights from both sides of the mixing desk, plus education in legal matters.'